andrepl/pyninepatch/README.md

 ## EXAMPLES

-### Render a 9-patch to a specific size and display in on screen
+### Render a 9-patch to a specific size and display it on screen

 #### CLI